MarcusSorealheis/fusion-alexa/README.md

 *  **response** : the response to return back to Alexa.
 See more below on response formatting
 *  **dynamic_action** : the action name specified in `dynamic_actions`
 *  **dynamic_action_args** : a key=value,key2=value2 ..... list of arguments that can be passed into the action and accessed by your code
+*  **json_response_handler** : Name of a handler defined in `json_response_handlers`.
+*  **json_response_handler_args** :  a key=value,key2=value2 ..... list of arguments that can be passed into the handler and accessed by your code
+*  **additional_url_args** : a key=value,key2=value2 ..... list of any other url arguments that you want to add to the REST search request

 `solr_query` and `filter_query` may also include slot values from the request.
 See the example in `configuration.json`

+### Custom JSON Response Handlers

+You can implement you own custom JSON Response handler.

+These are the steps for creating a new handler :

+1. Create a class that extends the AbstractJSONResponseHandler base class.
+2. Implement the `processResponse()` method .You can access custom arguments from within your code also.
+3. Update build.gradle with any dependencies.
+4. Update the `configuration.json` file to map the class name to some handler name that you can refer to
+5. Apply this handler either globally using the `global_json_response_handler` field or for a specific `intent_mapping` using the `json_response_handler` field
+6. Rebuild everything , `./gradlew distZip`

+Refer to the examples in `configuration.json`.

+The default handler `com.damiendallimore.fusion.alexa.responsehandler.DefaultResponseHandler` will always be fallen back to if no handlers can be found.

 ### Create your own dynamic actions